Paid Search vs SEO Case Study for Auto Parts

 Pay per click (PPC) vs automotive SEO is an important combination for marketing.
-A common question in the auto parts industry is the PPC vs SEO debate: Whether both types of online marketing are necessary and if these marketing efforts detract from each other when used at the same time.
+A common question in the auto parts industry is the PPC vs SEO debate.
+Are both types of online marketing are necessary?
+Or do these marketing efforts detract from each other when used at the same time?
 (You can scroll down to see our conclusion at the bottom.)

-This blog post shows the results of a recent SEO vs PPC case study we did, but first let’s revisit a study conducted by Google a few years ago.
+This blog post shows the results of a recent automotive SEO vs automotive PPC case study we did.
+But first let’s revisit a case study conducted by Google a few years ago.

 Paid Search vs SEO case study from Google

 Advertisers with keywords in positions two, three or four, received 82% additional clicks.
-Advertisers with keywords ranked fifth position or lower got about double the clicks they were receiving from AdWords.
+Advertisers with keywords ranked fifth position or lower got about double the clicks they were receiving from Google Ads.

-Our newest Auto Parts SEO vs PPC case study
+Our newest auto parts SEO vs paid search case study

-We recently pulled stats for a client where we have been managing search engine optimization as well as paid search campaigns for over a year.
-We compared monthly sales and visits from organic traffic as well as from paid search campaigns.
-While the Google case study mentioned above covers all types of advertisers, our SEO/PPC analysis focuses on automotive online marketing.
+Hedges & Company recently pulled stats from Google Analytics for a client.
+We had been managing search engine optimization as well as paid search campaigns for over a year.
+We compared monthly sales and visits from organic traffic, as well as from paid search campaigns.
+While the Google case study mentioned above covers all types of advertisers, our SEO/PPC analysis focuses on automotive parts online marketing.

-Our results are similar to the Google case study: online retailers received incremental web visits and sales using a combination of organic and paid search campaigns.
+Our case study results are similar to the Google paid search case study.
+Online retailers received incremental web visits and sales using a combination of organic and paid search campaigns.

 Sales are up in an efficient way, too.
-As you can see from the next chart down, visits are up but not as much as sales.
+As you can see from the next chart down, even though visits are up, they’re not up as much as sales.

-Monthly organic visits have been up 26% most recently, and paid visits have been up 42%.
+Monthly organic visits have been up 26%, and paid visits have been up 42%.
 This indicates highly qualified visitors resulting in better conversion rates than a year ago.

-This results in very efficient SEO and paid search marketing campaigns.
+This results in very efficient auto parts SEO and paid search marketing campaigns.

 PPC + SEO = more SERP real estate

-Clearly, in the automotive industry as well as other industries, the combination of SEO marketing, combined with paid search marketing, results in more sales and traffic than from just one of those types of marketing efforts.
-For our last PPC vs SEO case study look at our previous automotive case studies.
+Clearly, in the automotive industry as well as other industries, this case study makes it clear.
+The combination of SEO marketing, combined with paid search marketing, resulted in more sales and traffic than from just one of those types of marketing efforts.
+For our last SEO vs. paid search case study, look at our previous automotive case studies.
 As mentioned previously, a quick look on various search engine marketing blogs around the Internet will show other, similar case study results.

 The bottom line is, if you want to maximize traffic and revenue for your auto parts website then a strategic combination of organic SEO marketing, with a well executed paid search marketing program, is your best choice.